jjlin526/AWS-Services/IAM.md

 * When a policy specifying a Resource is attached to a user, this user is the Principal of the action
 * On the contrary, if the policy specifies a Principal, it should be understood that the entity it is attached to is the Resource

-Diagram illustrating the use of strategies
+Diagram illustrating the use of strategies:

 ![image](https://user-images.githubusercontent.com/114364831/211383877-d0171df2-1e2c-40b1-827a-6d019da4af12.png)

 For the diagram above: